-The BEST Almond Flour Paleo Banana Bread with chocolate chips – SO freaking good and simple.
+The BEST Almond Flour Paleo Banana Bread with chocolate chips – SO good and simple to make.
 Naturally sweetened with just bananas!
+Reader favorite recipe.

 You’ll mix together the dry ingredients separately to ensure the tapioca flour and baking soda gets evenly combined with the almond flour.

-This paleo banana bread is ready in about 45 minutes – just a little less time than your normal quick bread recipe.
+Once the banana bread batter is transferred to your lined loaf pan, it’s ready in about 45 minutes – just a little less time than your normal quick bread recipe.

 - If looking for coconut flour, I’ve got this recipe.